mobxjs/mobx/docs/refguide/autorun.md

 3. **Reactions should be decoupled from their cause**: If a side effect should happen in response to a very limited set of events / actions, it will often be clearer to directly trigger the effect from those specific events.
 For example, if pressing a form submit button should lead to a network request to be posted, it is clearer to trigger this effect directly in response of the `onClick` event, rather than indirectly through a reaction.
 In contrast, if any change you make to the form state should automatically end up in local storage, then a reaction can be very useful, so that you don't have to trigger this effect from every individual `onChange` event.

 There are real-life scenarios that don't fit in above principles.
 That is why they are _principles_, not _laws_.
-But the exceptions are rare so only violate them as a last resort.
+But, the exceptions are rare so only violate them as a last resort.